oracle/node-oracledb/doc/api.md

 metadata is available via a `metadata` event.
 The `end` event indicates the end of the query results.

-Query results should be fetched to completion to avoid resource leaks, or (from Node.js 8 onward) the Stream [`destroy()`][92] method can be used to terminate a stream early.
-For older Node.js versions use a [ResultSet with callbacks](#resultsethandling) if you need to stop a query before retrieving all data.
-Note the previous, experimental `_close()` method no longer emits a 'close' event.
+Query results should be fetched to completion to avoid resource leaks, or the Stream [`destroy()`][92] method can be used to terminate a stream early.

 The connection must remain open until the stream is completely read and any returned [Lob](#lobclass) objects have been processed.